Cartev112/knowledgesynthesis/docs/ONTOLOGICAL_TRIPLETS_FIX.md

 ### What Remains Unchanged

-- Frontend code (`index-panel.js`) requires no changes
+- Backend code requires no changes (it was already working correctly)
 - The logic for filtering by workspace documents still works
-- Type nodes without sources are correctly handled (they're allowed through the workspace filter)
+- Graph viewer continues to work as before

 ## Testing Recommendations